aromartins/GlassCeiling/README.md

 ## How can you get involved?

 If you're interested in helping out, we'd be thrilled to to hear from you!
-We want to maintain a positive environment for all interested contributors, so please check out the contributor guidelines and read more about our vision in our Roadmap!
-Check our
+We want to maintain a positive environment for all interested contributors, so please check out the contributor guidelines and read more about our vision in our [Roadmap](https://docs.google.com/document/d/1vmuGnl6ipPJgVkG9dYw_yOzqBk3-p8EWiEbKyiUunxU/edit?ts=58d83ff5).

 ## Contact us